 If something you ate tastes weird, or causes sharp shooting pains, or smells funny, don’t eat it.
 Your intuition and your sense of smell and taste heighten after a dry fast, and you should trust your gut because it knows what’s best for you!

-If you want to learn more about dry fasting for weight loss and age reversal, check out my video course, 25 Again!
+I hope this post has been helpful, and if you want to learn more about dry fasting protocols, hacks and to make it an effortless lifestyle, then check out my video course, 25 Again!
 The Dry Fasting Lifestyle For A Younger, Slimmer You.

 ***Disclaimer: I am not a doctor/ physician, and although I have a bachelor’s degree in Biomedical Science, I cannot and do not hold myself to be a medical professional (“Medical Provider”).
 This article does not contain medical /health advice.
 The medical/ health information here is for general and educational purposes only.
 It is my opinion, based on my research and personal experience, and not a substitute for professional advice by your health care provider.
 Please consult with a professional before acting on the information here, and do not disregard medical advice or delay seeking medical attention because of anything you read on this article.
 THE USE OR RELIANCE OF ANY OF THE INFORMATION ON THIS WEBSITE IS SOLELY AT YOUR OWN RISK.***